-If you polled 1000 college students asking their reasons for studying, none of them would say because it’s fun.
 Studying is one of those things like cleaning the gutters; you do it because you benefit even though you’d rather be doing anything else.
-Here are some ways to improve your study skills.
+Here are some tips to improve your study habits.

-It is stressful to read out one whole chapter from a book.
 Making an outline of what you are supposed to study will help you study quickly.
 The main advantage of reading and writing is you will memorize the key concepts quicker.
 If you need some help with creating a successful outline, view this post.

-There are test exercises or mock quiz from books or better yet you could make one for yourself.
+Most course books include test exercises and mock quizzes, or you could make one for yourself.
 The idea here is so that you can gauge how much you have already studied.

 Flashcards can be a very helpful tool, especially in classes where you need to memorize.
 Vocabulary, dates, number, formulas.
 It’s all easier to remember with flashcards.
 Here are some alternatives to regular paper flashcards.

 Flashcard Machine is a great way to create, study and share flashcards online.
-With free registration, you have the ability to create unlimited flashcards and share them with others (even non-registered users).
+With free registration, you can create unlimited flashcards and share them with others (even non-registered users).
 You can separate flashcards into multiple subjects and groups and include images and audio.
-The website isn’t as polished as Flashcard Exchange, but it does offer a few more options and is free.

 Brainscape is strictly for flashcards.
 You can make your own, or use the ones already created by other students.
 You can make flashcards through a web browser and sync them with the app across all of your devices.
 They claim to use decades of cognitive science research to help you study more efficiently.